Reset filters

 Author(s): Witek MAG; Matthews T; Bodak R; Blausz MW; Penhune V; Vuust P;

 The inverted U hypothesis in music predicts that listeners prefer intermediate levels of complexity.
 However, the shape of the liking response to harmonic complexity and the effect of musicianship remains unclear.
-Here, we tested whether the relationship be ...
+Here, we tested whether the relationship between liking and harmonic complexity in single chords shows an inverted U shape and whether this U s ...

 Article GUID: 36730271